 There are several different types of advance directives

 A legal document that enables you to specify treatment decisions and to appoint someone to make health care decisions for you if or when you become unable to make such decisions for yourself.
 (An attorney is not required.)
 You can obtain a Health Care Proxy form online at http://www.health.ny.gov/forms/doh-1430.pdf or contact the Phelps Case Management Department at 914-366-3340.
 If you should need hospitalization, please bring a copy of your Health Care Proxy with you to the hospital each time you come.

 A written physician order that is mutually agreed upon by the patient and physician, not to initiate CPR.
-If the patient does not have capacity the person named in his Health Care Proxy or surrogate and physician will must mutually agree whether or not to initiate CPR.
+If the patient does not have capacity, the person named in his/her Health Care Proxy and his/her physician must mutually agree whether or not to initiate CPR.
 (A DNR does not mean withholding other types of care or compromising the quality of care).